 How it Works

-Wireless User Interface: A small ruggedised laptop + USB Activation Wand is used for system commissioning and the wireless activation of Beacons prior to installation.
+A small ruggedised laptop + USB activation wand for system commissioning and wireless activation of beacons before installation.